Team-IceCreamHamburger/-DEPRECATED-Crashy-Road/README.md

 Every seconds, You will getting scores.

-And if you stuck cause of Police, You will WASTED!
+And if you stuck because of Police, You will ARREST!

 GOOD LUCK! and Have FUN! 'ㅁ')b